Welcome from the Headteacher

 Responsibilities of Parents

-- My child will attend school, regularly, on time, in uniform, properly equipped and not go on holiday in term time without permission from the school.
+- My child will attend school, regularly, on time, properly equipped and not go on holiday in term time

-- If I am unhappy about any events at school I will tell my child’s Head of Year.
+- If I am unhappy about any events at school, I will tell my child’s Achievement Team Leader or Year Care Team Person

 Responsibilities of Loxford School

-- The school will work with parents, meet them and support them in dealing with any problems that develop about attendance, lateness, uniform, behaviour, homework, achievement and bullying.
+- The school will work with parents in dealing with any problems that develop about attendance, lateness, uniform, behaviour, homework, achievement and bullying